ktoso/rx-wiki/Filtering-Observables.md

 > **Note:** in the scala language adaptor for RxJava, this method is called `drop( )`.

+#### scheduler

+The `skip( )` variant that uses a time window by default operates on the `computation` scheduler, and has a variant that allows you to specify a scheduler by passing in a parameter.
+The variant that takes only a count of items does not operate by default on any particular scheduler.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#skip(int)">`skip(num)`</a>
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#skip(long, java.util.concurrent.TimeUnit)">`skip(time, timeunit)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#skip(long, java.util.concurrent.TimeUnit, rx.Scheduler)">`skip(time, timeunit, scheduler)`</a>